SimonRacaud/PDFJS_Viewer_Acroform/README.md

 # PDF Viewer and Acroform editor

-This is an example of usage of the pdf.js library.
+This is an example of the usage of the pdf.js library.
 More precisely, an usage of acroform functionality.

 There is currently a big lack of documentation on the subject.

 Moreover, I have written some functions to:
 * Read the content of the form
-* Write value in the form
+* Write the value in the form
 * Save/download the form with the current form values

 > version of pdfjs-dist : 2.6.347